Cleveland Clinic fire of 1929: Disaster

 Three theories were advanced for the initial ignition of the films: a high temperature steam leak from the pipe being repaired on the day of the fire destabilizing the films, inadvertent contact from a bare, hanging light bulb, or, possibly, a discarded, incompletely extinguished cigarette.
 A formal review by the National Board of Fire Underwriters found all three credible.

 A major explosion came at a few seconds past 11:30 a.m.; a clock on the third floor balcony stopped at that time.
 After the hollow center of the building was filled with poisonous gas, another large explosion shattered a skylight at the peak of the building's atrium.
 The skylight explosion was a mixed blessing.
 The force of the explosion sent the vapors throughout the clinic, but also provided a large opening in the center of the building which allowed the toxic gas to escape.
 Many of the building's occupants succumbed in stairways while attempting to exit the Clinic.

 The first alarm reached the fire department shortly after the explosion at 11:30 a.m.
 The responding fire company subsequently called in two other fire units to battle the fire.
 Initially, the building's windows were obscured by the toxic gas.
-It wasn't until the second large explosion blew out the skylight, and the gas began to dissipate, that the fire companies realized how many people were still in the building.
+It was not until the second large explosion blew out the skylight, and the gas began to dissipate, that the fire companies realized how many people were still in the building.
 Efforts to rescue the injured and recover the dying proceeded apace.
 By 1:15 p.m., the fire was extinguished and the building was empty.